tj/reds/Readme.md

 | RedRediSearch  | 10,955 | 12,945        | 10,054       | 12,769        | 8,389        | 6,456      | 12,311 |

 The "Long" query string is taken from the Canadian Charter of Rights and Freedoms: "Everyone has the following fundamental freedoms: (a) freedom of conscience and religion;  (b) freedom of thought, belief, opinion and expression, including freedom of the press and other media of communication; (c) freedom of peaceful assembly; and (d) freedom of association."
 (Used because I just had it open in another tab...)

+## Next steps

+- More coverage of RediSearch features
+- Tests
+- Better examples

 ## License